Ahmed-AMA-Shalaby/Flavor-Fiesta/README.md

 - **Cloudinary**: A cloud-based image and video management service for storing, managing, and delivering media assets.

 - **Vercel**: A cloud platform for static sites and serverless functions, perfect for deploying Next.js applications with ease.

-- **Flavor Fiesta**: A platform for foodies to share their favorite recipes with the world!

 ## Credits